ClojureBridgeLondon/workshop-content-gitbook/simple-values/exercise-time-to-numbers.md

 (rem 428 60)
 ;; => 8
 ```

+7 hours is 420 minutes, so there are 8 minutes remaining that do not fit into a whole hour.

 So 428 minutes is the same as 7 hours and 8 minutes
 <!--endsec-->